freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 Own backlog on the site as interview with <i>deterministic</i> AI.

 STT ? radio show with Gemma

-Free verse is an open form of poetry which does not use a prescribed or regular meter or rhyme and tends to follow the rhythm of natural or irregular speech.
-Free verse encompasses a large range of poetic form...

-(is not really free, only very complex,
-is different from prose by a _lack of predetermined idea_
-and following the sound instead of image or along with it, like any verse)

-Music is not luxury or background
-but an assistance for thinking nonverbally and in verse.
-The tune is the value shift(s) of a story by derivative of pitch
-or the stress and formant pattern of speech directly.

-An instrument is required so that another person can do the same
-even with no sense of pitch or voice,
-also as meditative and mnemonic device for the working class like for modern people the computer.

 -->

 <!-- This [(is)] an (example) [sentence]. -->